jimp-dev/pngjs3/README.md

 &dagger; If you manipulate the `data` property of the object directly the conversions will not be recalculated due to the cache.

-The pngjs2 had the follow enhancements compared to the original:
+The pngjs had the follow enhancements compared to the original:

-- Support for reading 1,2,4 & 16 bit files
+- Support for reading 1, 2, 4 & 16 bit files
 - Support for reading interlace files
 - Support for reading `tTRNS` transparent colours
 - Support for writing colortype 0 (grayscale), colortype 2 (RGB), colortype 4 (grayscale alpha) and colortype 6 (RGBA)